MCP-Mirror/dazzaji_mcp-client-server/mcp-client-py/run-me.md

 ALLOWED_DIRECTORY=/Users/dazzagreenwood/mcp-hello/module1/files
 ````

-Now let's set up and test the client:
+Now let's set up and test the MCP client:

 1. First, create the project directory and files if you haven't already:
 ```bash